GROW: 5 Simple Steps for Growing Garlic

 The garlic bed is ready and you have a bag of big garlic bulb heads.
 Create a planting row with a hoe or stick.
 Break the bulb into individual cloves and reserve the largest ones for planting.
 (You can plant the smaller cloves and then harvest those smaller bulbs as spring green garlic.)
 Push each clove, root side down, into the row.
 Plant 4-6 inches apart - this ensures enough space for garlic heads to develop.

 How much garlic should you plant?
 A lot!
 It has wonderful medicinal and nutritional properties and I try to use 1-3 cloves per day.
+If you use 1 head a week then plant 75 cloves which will produce enough heads for a year and give you extras to make my absolute favorite seasoning, Dried Black Garlic.

 Remember that garlic is a plant that keeps on giving.
 After harvesting and curing in summer, set aside the largest bulbs for fall planting.
 You may never have to buy garlic again but there are so many varieties to discover so why limit your exploration.